Back pay for unpaid wages and overtime: Who qualifies?

 The California wage and hour protections described above apply to all non-exempt employees.
 Unfortunately, businesses may attempt to circumvent these requirements by classifying workers as independent contractors instead of employees.

 To help curb employee misclassification, California implemented an employment status law as of Jan.
-1, 2020, which requires the “ABC test” to determine if a worker is an employee or not.
-Under the ABC test, workers can only be considered independent contractors if they meet all three following conditions:
+1, 2020, requiring the “ABC test” to determine whether a worker is an employee.
+Workers can only be considered independent contractors if they meet all three following conditions:

-2. The worker performs work duties which are outside their employer’s normal course of business.
+- The worker performs work duties outside their employer’s normal course of business.

-3. The worker is engaged in an independent trade, occupation or business of the same nature as the work being performed under contract.
+- The worker is engaged in an independent trade, occupation or business of the same nature as the work being performed.

-This law received backlash from gig economy employers such as Uber and from the trucking industry at large.
+This law received backlash from gig economy employers such as Uber and the trucking industry.
 Although court battles are ongoing about exemptions from this law, the independent contractor classification rules remain in effect.
-The most important question for a worker who is classified as an independent contractor should consider is: is my job central to the business of the company I am working for?
-By way of example, if you work for a company that paints buildings and your job is to paint houses, you most likely should be classified as an employee.
-On the other hand, if you hired by an accounting firm to paint their office, you most likely are not an employee of the accounting firm, as their central business is to provide accounting services.
+An essential question for a worker classified as an independent contractor should consider is this.
+Is my job central to the company’s business?
+For example, you work for a company that paints buildings and your job is to paint houses.
+In that case, you most likely should be classified as an employee.
+On the other hand, if an accounting firm hires you to paint their office, you most likely are not an accounting firm employee.
+Their central business is to provide accounting services.

 California protections for truckers

-Truckers may be protected under California labor laws, even if they do not live in the state.
-Although many truckers are considered independent contractors in other states, they may be considered employees in California, meaning they are entitled to minimum wage, expense reimbursements, and other benefits.
+Truckers may be protected under California labor laws even if they do not live there.
+They may be considered to be employees even if they are independent contractors in other states.
+This means they are entitled to minimum wage, expense reimbursements and other benefits.

 Truckers who perform work in California may have been wrongfully denied the full benefits owed to them under state law.
 An experienced attorney can help evaluate trucker situations and determine if they are owed additional compensation.